Register for the first time

 Land or property must be registered for the first time if it’s unregistered when you take ownership of it or mortgage it.

-Even if you don’t have to register, registering voluntarily:
+Even if you do not have to register, registering voluntarily:

 - gives you proof of ownership